joelouismarino/variational_rl/README.md

 ```
 *Note*: not specifying `device_id` will run the experiment entirely on the CPU by default.

-To disable plotting (not recommended), you can use the command-line argument `--plotting False`.
+To disable plotting and logging (not recommended), you can use the command-line argument `--plotting False`.

 ## Contact